-Idaho Department of Environmental Quality performed an assessment of our source water in January of 2002.
-If you wish to view it you may do so at the Idaho Department of Environmental Quality Office in Coeur d' Alene, or online at http://www2.deq.idaho.gov/water/swaOnline/Search and entering Public Water System Number:1280177
+Idaho Department of Environmental Quality performed assessments of our source water in January 2002 and again in November 2018.
+If you wish to view it you can find them at Idaho Department of Environmental Quality office in Coeur d' Alene or online at http://www2.deq.idaho.gov/water/swaOnline/Search.
+You can then search for our water system by entering 1280177 in the Public Water System Number search bar.